 Vancouver Holidays and Major Events in March

-With St. Patrick’s Day, Easter, the Persian New Year, World Rugby Sevens Series matches, cherry trees starting to bloom and spring break for schools all happening in the same month, March is guaranteed to be an exciting time to be in Vancouver.
+With St. Patrick’s Day, the Persian New Year, World Rugby Sevens Series matches, cherry trees starting to bloom and Spring Break for schools all happening in the same month, March is guaranteed to be an exciting time to be in Vancouver.

 First Weekend in March Festivals

-March begins with two major cultural festivals on the first weekend.
+March begins with two major cultural festivals on the first weekend most years.

-2. Vancouver International Wine Festival – a major wine festival showcasing wines from around the world.
+1. Vancouver International Wine Festival – a major wine festival showcasing wines from around the world.
 The final day of the event is on March 1st, 2020.